Demiez/jsnad/12_working_with_streams/README.md

 We need to know when a stream has closed so that resources can be deallocated, otherwise memory leaks become possible. <br>

 `stream.finished` utility function (`const { finished } = require('stream')`) allows to avoid listening on 4 different events.
 It accepts `stream` parameter of types: `NodeJS.ReadableStream` | `NodeJS.WritableStream` | `NodeJS.ReadWriteStream` and a callback for error handling <br>

+### Piping Streams

+Pipe is a channel, which connects readable stream with writable stream and allows at once to read from readable into writable stream.<br>

+Internally, the pipe method sets up a data listener on the readable stream and automatically writes to the writable stream as data becomes available.<br>

+NOT RECOMMENDED to chain pipe calls together: `streamA.pipe(streamB).pipe(streamC)`.
+If a stream for example fails or closes for any reason in the middle, the other streams in the pipeline will not automatically close.
+This can create severe memory leaks and other bugs! `stream.pipeline` utility function MUST be used instead!